Digital Piano Expert

 On the Treble Staff the “line” notes, starting at the bottom of the staff, are E, G, B, D, and F (Remembered with the pneumonic Every Good Boy Does Fine.)

-The spaces between the lines, starting at the bottom, are the notes F, A, C, and E (Easy to remember, as it spells FACE.)
-Thus, running up the Treble Staff is running up scale: E, F, G, A, B, C, D, E, and F.
+The spaces between the lines, starting at the bottom, are the notes F, A, C, and E (Easy to remember, as it spells FACE).

 The Bass Staff